FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/running_op_modes/Running-Your-Op-Mode.rst

    Note that pushing the Start button and the B button simultaneously would designate the gamepad as user #2.

-4. On the Driver Station screen, touch the triangular-shaped,
+4. On the Operator Console screen, touch the triangular-shaped,
 "TeleOp" dropdown list button to display a list available op modes.
 You should see your recently saved op mode among the list of
 available op modes that reside on your Robot Controller.